 Is a face mask for a child with autism your challenge?
 Or maybe you are looking for a sensory-friendly face mask for sensory issues?
+This is a guest post from autism mom Trish Hamilton.

 One of the greatest gifts our son has given us is the ability to improvise, to think outside the box.